DevOps Institute

 SKILup Day: SRE

-Needless to say, we were still feeling the buzz from that announcement as we prepped for SKILup Day: SRE!
+The first SKILup Day of the year has concluded!
+SKILup Day: Site Reliability Engineering (SRE) was held on Thursday, February 17, 2022, with a brand new look and event platform.
 The one-day virtual conference explored SRE as a discipline.
 It featured “how-to” lessons and insight from speakers Jayne Groll, Dave Stanke, Tracy Ragan, Viktor Farcic, Marc Velasco, Yuri Grinshteyn, Manish Pande, Suresh Mathew, Lee Gilmore, Bill Manning, Colin Fallwell and an archive session on the History of SRE from Benjamin Treynor Sloss himself.

 In addition to a full day of sessions, the event offered yoga, a scavenger hunt, session chats, sponsor hall and even a DevOps-inspired mixology class!